Roman Postl

 Roman Postl (1969 in Proboštov – September 8, 2008 in Chomutov) was a Czech spree killer and drug addict who killed five people.
-The first murder was committed in 1998, for which he was sentenced for murder and stayed in prison for 13 years.
+The first murder was committed in 1998, for which he was sentenced to 13 years in prison.
 In April 2008 he was prematurely released for good behaviour.
 At a gas station in Předlice in Ústí nad Labem, he murdered Jiří Šťovíček.
 He shot him in the head and stole 15,000 crowns and a notebook.

-Postl died in a Chomutov hospital where he was taken with gunfire wounds suffered from a firefight with the police after the murder of Van Tinh.
-During the shootout, intervening police officer Roman Jedlička was also injured, also dying in a hospital from his wounds.
+Postl died in a Chomutov hospital where he was taken with gunfire wounds suffered during a shootout with the police after the murder of Van Tinh.
+During the shootout, intervening police officer Roman Jedlička was also shot and injured, later succumbing to his wounds in a hospital.
 Roman Postl was 39 years old at the time of his death.